 Applicants must submit a Letter of Assurance printed on the hiring institution letterhead, signed by an authorized institutional official (i.e. Grants and Contracts officer) that states you have been determined by your institution to be underrepresented in the above areas at the time of Letter of Intent (LOI) for verification.
 The Alzheimer's Association reserves the right to require additional documentation to help confirm the applicant‟s eligibility.
 Non-US Applicants in addition to the letter must provide official documentation from their institutional materials, such as, website, manual or other legal documentation that indicates their eligibility for this program.

-Association Research Grant to Promote Diversity (AARG-D) programs will be accepted from postdoctoral fellows and other junior faculty members (for example: Instructor, Research Associate Scientist, Lecturer etc.) who can provide a letter of employment verification indicating you will have a full-time faculty position of an Assistant Professor and above by the award date should the proposal be in funding range and funded.
+Applications to the Alzheimer's Association Research Grant to Promote Diversity (AARG-D) program will be accepted from postdoctoral fellows and other junior faculty members (for example: Instructor, Research Associate Scientist, Lecturer etc.) who can provide a letter of employment verification indicating you will have a full-time faculty position of an Assistant Professor and above by the award date should the proposal be in funding range and funded.

 The letter of employment must be uploaded to your letter of intent (LOI) and dated within 3 months from application submission date, printed on the hiring institution letterhead, signed by an authorized institutional official (i.e. Grants and Contracts officer) and must indicate that the position will be activated by the grant award date.
 If the anticipated position is not activated by the award date for any reason, any offer of funding will be withdrawn.
 There will be no exceptions.
 In the event your application is funded, you will be required to provide an official letter on organizational letterhead, signed by an institutional signing official, stating you will have a full-time faculty position of an Assistant Professor and above.